Piazza (web service): History

-Service
+Overview

-Users can publicly (and anonymously, if the head instructor allows it) ask questions, answer questions, and post notes.
+Users can publicly ask and answer questions, and post notes.
+Instructors also have the ability to allow students to post anonymously.
 Each question prompts a collective answer to which any user can contribute and an instructor answer, shown directly below, which can only be edited by instructors.
-Multiple students are allowed contribute to each answer like Wikipedia entries, and each answer have a version history that shows what each student wrote.
+Multiple students are allowed to contribute to each answer like Wikipedia entries, and each answer has a version history that shows what each student wrote.
 Users are allowed to attach external files to posts, use LaTeX formatting, view a post's edit history, add follow-up questions, and receive email notifications when new content is added.
 The interface consists of a dynamic list of posts on the left side of the screen, a central panel for viewing and contributing to individual posts, and an upper bar for account control.
-According to the company's data, the average Piazza question is answered within 14 minutes.
+According to the company's data, the response time on Piazza averages approximately 14 minutes.

 Individual Piazza classes are self-contained and can be locked with an access code.
 Anyone may create a class, but the head instructor retains full control over the class content, along with administrative abilities such as endorsing good answers and viewing more detailed statistics on class activity.

-The Piazza team is based in Palo Alto, California.

 In November 2011, Piazza launched iOS and Android mobile apps which allow students to share their ideas and get their queries answered.